shreyasgunjal/BikeStore/README.md

 # BikeStore
-This Site is Build using Java-SpringBoot
+This Project is Build using Java-SpringBoot

 Backend -> Java-SpringBoot
 # Database